Oxyless/hinter/README.md

 ![hinter.png](/assets/hinter.png)

-Hinter aims to help developers to figure why some block of code is slow, from a rails console.
+Hinter aims to help developers figure out why some blocks of code are slow, from a rails console.
-For now it handle sql query analysis and show you where your queries are slow, or too many.
+For now it handles ruby and sql query analysis and shows you where your queries are slow, or where there are too many.

 # How to use it